tinne26/ggfnt/specification.md

 NumGlyphs includes only the number of glyphs with actual graphical data (no control glyph indices).

-MonoWidth must be allowed to be 0 even if in practice all glyphs have the same width, as this field also expresses intent.
+MonoWidth must be allowed to be 0 even if in practice all glyphs have the same width, as this field also expresses intent and future compatibility.
+If 1, the parser might check that the monospaced width is respected.

 Regarding the glyph range, this font format has multiple areas for control glyph indices:
 - 56789 - 56899 (inclusive): predefined control codes that everyone must understand.
 The currently defined control indices are the following: